 INDICATOR LAMPS (MALFUNCTIONS) INDICATOR LAMP(S) DIGITAL INDICATOR DIGITAL WARNING CAUSE WHAT TO DO N R FLASHING E displayed instead of selected gear NONE Gearbox position sensor malfunction Stop vehicle and allow to reach neutral.
 Have the vehicle repaired by an authorized Can-Am roadster dealer.
 NONE KEY ERR Wrong or defective key Use the right key for the vehicle or contact an authorized Can-Am roadster dealer.
 ON ON NONE NONE Engine is overheating Stop and wait for engine to cool off.
 Check for leaks.
 Check coolant level and adjust (see MAINTE-NANCE PROCEDURES subsection).
 ON ON NONE NONE Low or high battery voltage Recharge battery (see MAINTENANCE PROCEDURES subsection).
 Check battery connections.
 Have the vehicle transported to the nearest authorized Can-Am roadster dealer.
-(ABS) ON NONE NONE ABS malfunction.
+(ABS) {ON} NONE NONE ABS malfunction.
 No ABS operation Have the vehicle transported to the nearest authorized Can-Am roadster dealer.
-ON ON NONE NON VSS malfunction Have the vehicle transported to the nearest authorized Can-Am roadster dealer. (!)
-ON BRAKE FAILURE OR BRAKE FAILURE EBD malfunction Have the vehicle transported to the nearest authorized Can-Am roadster dealer.
+ON NONE NONE VSS malfunction Have the vehicle transported to the nearest authorized Can-Am roadster dealer. (!) {ON} BRAKE FAILURE OR BRAKE FAILURE EBD malfunction Have the vehicle transported to the nearest authorized Can-Am roadster dealer.
 BRAKE FAILURE OR BRAKE FAILURE - LOW BRAKE FLUID Low brake fluid level or faulty sensor Check for brake fluid leaks.
 Check brake fluid level and adjust (see MAINTE- NANCE PROCEDURES subsection).

-INDICATOR LAMPS (MALFUNCTIONS) INDICATOR LAMP(S) DIGITAL INDICATOR DIGITAL WARNING CAUSE WHAT TO DO ON+BEEPING AT KEY OFF NONE NONE Faulty parking brake or component Make sure battery tension is at least at 10.5 V. Check fuse no. 1 on the right fuse box (see MAINTENANCE PROCEDURES subsection).
-Have the vehicle transported to the nearest authorized Can-Am roadster dealer. Ũ NONE Engine management component malfunction Remove key, wait 20 seconds, and reinsert key. ( \} ) NONE Dynamic power steering component Have the vehicle repaired by an authorized Can-Am roadster dealer. $\Diamond$ NONE Transmission Control Module component Remove key, wait 20 seconds, and reinsert key.
-Have the vehicle repaired by an authorized Can-Amroadster dealer.
-FLASHING Ų LIMP HOME Important engine management component or VSS malfunction Have the vehicle transported to the nearest authorized Can-Am roadster dealer.
-NONE NONE Low oil pressure Check for oil leaks.
+INDICATOR LAMPS (MALFUNCTIONS) INDICATOR LAMP(S) DIGITAL INDICATOR DIGITAL WARNING CAUSE WHAT TO DO ON+BEEPING NONE NONE Faulty parking brake or Make sure battery tension is at least at 10.5 V. Check fuse no. 1 on the right fuse box (see MAINTENANCE PROCEDURES subsection).
+AT KEY OFF component Have the vehicle transported to the nearest authorized Can-Am roadster dealer. Ũ NONE Engine management component malfunction Remove key, wait 20 seconds, and reinsert key.
+ON (\$)) NONE Dynamic power steering component Have the vehicle repaired by an authorized Can-Am roadster dealer.
+0 NONE NONE Contro Modul Transmission Control Module component FLASHING Q LIMP HOME Important engine management component or VSS malfunction Have the vehicle transported to the nearest authorized Can-Am roadster dealer.
+P ON NONE NONE Low oil pressure Check for oil leaks.
 Check oil level and adjust (see MAINTENANCE PROCEDURES subsection.
 A combination of two different warnings can occur.

-\ BRP recommends having the vehicle transported when in LIMP HOME.
+^{} BRP recommends having the vehicle transported when in LIMP HOME.
 If you operate the vehicle in LIMP HOME, avoid abrupt maneuvers and immediately go to the nearest authorized Can-Am roadster dealer to have your vehicle serviced before riding again.
 In LIMP HOME, the engine RPM is limited and therefore the vehicle speed.